timmyneutron/CarND-MPC-Project/README.md

 To build and run the project:

-  - Click [here](https://github.com/udacity/self-driving-car-sim) for instructions on installing the simulator
+  - Click [here](https://github.com/udacity/self-driving-car-sim) for instructions on installing the simulator (this project uses version 2)
   - Click [here](https://github.com/udacity/CarND-MPC-Project) for instructions on installing dependencies and running the controller

 Source code is located in the `src` folder.